introlab/opentera/docs/services/teraserver/OpenTera_AccessRoles.md

 | **User Groups**: Update          | ![ True](images/on_.png) | ![ True](images/on_.png) | ![False](images/off.png) | ![False](images/off.png)  | ![False](images/off.png) |
 | **User Groups**: Delete          | ![ True](images/on_.png) | ![ True](images/on_.png) | ![False](images/off.png) | ![False](images/off.png)  | ![False](images/off.png) |

 [1] All data are filtered according to the specific user group access.
-For exemple, if **Sites: Read** is done, only sites where the user have access with its usergroups are read.
+For example, if **Sites: Read** is done, only sites where the user have access with its user groups are read.

 [2] Super admins always have a **Site Role: Admin** on all sites in the system